 - Special Olympics GB

-All applicants must complete an application form, which should be submitted by 31st April.
+All applicants must complete an application form, which should be submitted by 5pm (BST) on 30th April.
 All applications will be acknowledged.
 Applications are reviewed annually by Theirworld Trustees and all successful applicants will be notified by email or in writing.
 Where appropriate, grants for periods of longer than one year will be considered.
 If awarded a grant, mid-term and final reports are required; report templates will be provided with confirmation of grants awarded.
-Charities who have been received a grant, or have been unsuccessful in their previous application, may not re-apply within 12 months.
+Charities who have received a grant, or have been unsuccessful in their previous application, may not re-apply within 12 months.

 To comply with the Data Protection Act 1998, applicants are required to consent to the use of personal data supplied by them in the processing and review of their application.
 This includes transfer to and use by such individuals and organisations as the Charity deems appropriate.
 The Charity requires the assurance of the applicant that personal data about any other individual is supplied to the Charity with his/her consent.